-As an employer in Wisconsin, did you ever think that your employees can file a workers compensation claim for mental stress?
+As an employer in Wisconsin, did you ever think that your employees can file a worker's compensation claim for mental stress?
 That can give you stress just thinking about it.
-In fact, we will be address the exact state statute under Wisconsin workers compensation that covers this issue.
+In fact, we will be addressing the exact state statute under Wisconsin worker's compensation that covers this issue.

 We will also cover: